Chapter 3 BWV 2 Ach Gott, vom Himmel sieh darein

 Why else that almost bizarre Ab chord?

-Furthermore, throughout this cycle the chorale is always the last part of the cantata the congregation hears and Bach surely would have sought sounds which lingered in the mind, creating the opportunity for moments of genuine reflection.
+Furthermore, throughout this cycle the chorale is almost always the last part of the cantata the congregation hears and Bach surely would have sought sounds which lingered in the mind, creating the opportunity for moments of genuine reflection.

 This chorale provides material for much, though not all of the remainder of the work.
 The opening chorus, as we shall see is a typically dense, motet-like movement from which the chorale tune is never fully absent.
 But the two arias show little evidence of thematic connections.
 In fact Schweitzer (p 376) suggests that the tenor aria may well have come from another work but there is no evidence of this.
 However, there is no doubt about the recitatives, particularly the first one.
 It begins with an overlapping imitation (one could hardly call it a canon) between the tenor and the continuo lines of the chorale's first phrase, the fifth phrase appearing a little later.

 This, in retrospect, proves to be extremely significant.
 Bach makes much use of the recitative in this cycle, avoiding it only in one work, C4, which had been composed some years earlier, C 4.
 Moreover, he discovers many ways of varying the basic format, combining it with arioso, ritornello and choral insertions, and throughout these volumes such movements will be referred to as ′hybrid recitatives′.
 Sometimes this is principally done to avoid possible tedium in the setting many lines of text (occasionally over thirty of them!).
 But technical necessity is usually underpinned by an aesthetic rationale.